How Do I Choose A Hair Serum?

 Thinning Hair

-Hair loss can affect your entire body or just your scalp and can be caused by medical conditions, medications, heredity, and aging-related hormonal changes.
+Hair loss can affect your entire body or scalp and can be caused by medical conditions, medications, heredity, and aging-related hormonal changes.
 An overabundance of the androgen hormone dihydrotestosterone (DHT) can incite hair loss in aging women.

-Solution: Select a hair serum that supports and strengthens hair follicles for healthier thicker-looking hair.
+Solution: Select a hair serum that supports and strengthens hair follicles for healthier, thicker-looking hair.

 Fine Hair